ndrean/godownwind.github.io/README.md

 # Lodash

-'lodash' is an available livrary in CRA.
+'lodash' is an available library in CRA.
 Only needed to include the desired import: `import 'sortBy' from "lodash/sortBy"`.

-# Serving build
+# Serving build with `static-server`

 With the conflict of Ruby's `serve', we use `static-server` to run the build file from the folder '\build`.
 <https://www.npmjs.com/package/static-server>